aig-hagen/aig_graph_component/README.md

 #### Editability
 We have precise control over **what can be edited through the GUI** using the IDs of the specific nodes and links.

->[!NOTE]
-> If any of this is set for an element, this overrides the default behaviour set with `isGraphEditableInGUI`for this specific element.

 ##### Deletion and Label Editing
 We can set whether nodes or links can be **deleted** with `setDeletable` and whether labels of nodes or links can be **edited** using `setLabelEditable`.